davidshtian/emr-serverless-spark-delta-lake-2.0/README.md

 > Notes: To allow Athena to query the data, *_symlink_format_manifest* need to be generated and updated.
 Please refer to [Presto, Trino, and Athena to Delta Lake integration using manifests](https://docs.delta.io/latest/presto-integration.html) for details.

+## Upsert Data into Table in Glue Catalog

+TBD...